-A 45-year-old male presented to the emergency room complaining of hoarseness, dysphagia, left-sided otalgia and fatigue for more than four months.
+Accepted • Прихваћено: January 26, 2025 Online first: January 28, 2025 four months.
 His medical history revealed prolonged consumption of tramadol tablets due to opiate withdrawal treatment and smoking one pack of cigarettes per day for 25 years.
-Upon examination, the patient was conscious but tachypneic with inspiratory stridor in a seated position, and oxygen saturations were 90% while breathing room air.
+Upon examination, the patient was conscious but tachypneic with inspiratory stridor in a seated position, and oxygen saturation was 90% while breathing room air.
 Indirect laryngoscopy revealed a transglottic ulceroproliferative, reddish-colored mass occupying the left piriform recess and nearly obstructing the entire laryngeal inlet, resulting in a severely narrowed airway.
 Although no palpable neck nodes were detected, laryngeal malignancy was suspected, and the initial assessment indicated a high likelihood of difficult intubation.
-The patient was promptly taken to the operating room, where an awake tracheostomy was performed under local anesthesia using 25 mL of lidocaine (40 mg/2 mL).
+The patient was promptly taken to the operating room, where an awake tracheostomy was performed under local anesthesia using 25 mL of lidocaine (40 mg / 2 mL).
 A 10.0 mm tracheostomy cannula was successfully placed, securing the airway.
 The patient remained hemodynamically stable with an oxygen saturation of 98%.